hubgcm/MITgcm/doc/ocean_state_est/ocean_state_est.rst

 ranging 1 to 6: temperature, salinity, zonal velocity, meridional velocity, sea surface height anomaly, and passive tracer.

-.. raw:: latex

-   \bigskip

-| The input file structure is illustrated in table
-  `[PkgProfInput] <#PkgProfInput>`__.
-To create such files, one can use the netcdf_ecco_create.m matlab script, which can be checked out of
+The input file structure is illustrated in table `[PkgProfInput] <#PkgProfInput>`__.
+To create such files, one can use the netcdf_ecco_create.m matlab script, which can be checked out of MITgcm_contrib/gael/profilesMatlabProcessing/ along with a full suite of matlab scripts associated with pkg/profiles.
-| MITgcm_contrib/gael/profilesMatlabProcessing/
-| along with a full suite of matlab scripts associated with
-  pkg/profiles.
 At run time, each file is scanned to determine which variables are included; these will be interpolated.
 The (final) output file structure is similar but with interpolated model values in prof_T etc., and it contains model mask variables (e.g. prof_Tmask).
 The very model output consists of one binary (or netcdf) file per processor.
 The final netcdf output is to be built from those using netcdf_ecco_recompose.m (offline).

-.. raw:: latex

-   \bigskip

 When the k2 option is used (e.g. for cubed sphere runs), the input file is to be completed with interpolation grid points and coefficients